one-repo-to-rule-them-all/Arduino-PLC-Workstation-Setup-Guide/README.md

    * Copy the contents of this file

-   * Send the public key file as an attachment to `rbjengineeringservices.llc@gmail.com` email account, with subject "Pioner GITHUB PUBLIC KEY - <Workstation_ID>".
+   * Send the public key file as an attachment to `rbjengineeringservices.llc@gmail.com` email account, with subject "Pioneer GITHUB PUBLIC KEY - <Workstation_ID>".

 3. **Verify Connection:**